Who we helpIndustry guide

 Hold property in your own name and the rental profit is taxed through Self Assessment, alongside your other income.
 It is simple, and for many landlords it is the right answer.

-But incorporating is not free.
-Moving existing property into a company can trigger Capital Gains Tax and Stamp Duty, and a company means annual accounts at Companies House and tighter record-keeping.
+Incorporating is not free.
+Moving existing property into a company can trigger Capital Gains Tax and Stamp Duty Land Tax (SDLT), and a company means annual accounts at Companies House and tighter record-keeping.
 The benefit has to clear those costs.
+We model both, personal and company, with your real income and borrowing, so you decide with numbers in front of you, not a rule of thumb from a forum.

 Holiday lets